circleci/circleci-docs/jekyll/_cci2/configuration-cookbook.md

 ### Build, Push and Deploy a Service Update

-To configure an [AWS service update](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/update-service.html) to update a Service to use a newly built image from AWS ECR, you can use two orbs to keep your configuration as simple as possible: the `AWS-ECR` orb to build and push an updated image to ECR, and the `AWS-ECS` orb to deploy you service update.
+To configure an [AWS service update](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/update-service.html) to deploy a newly built image from AWS ECR, you can use two orbs to keep your configuration as simple as possible: the `AWS-ECR` orb to build and push an updated image to ECR, and the `AWS-ECS` orb to deploy you service update.

-The configuration of these orbs uses a few environment variables, so you will first need to ensure they are set for your project or organisation.
-For more information see our guides to [using Environment Variables guide]({{ site.baseurl }}/2.0/env-vars/) and [using Contexts]({{ site.baseurl }}/2.0/contexts/). ensure you have the following environment variables set: `AWS_ECR_ACCOUNT_URL`, `MY_APP_PREFIX`, `AWS_REGION`.
-Note the `CIRCLE_SHA1` variable is a built-in env var, and so is always available.
+The configuration of these orbs uses some environment variables, so you should first ensure these are set for your project or organisation.
+For more information see our guides to [using Environment Variables guide]({{ site.baseurl }}/2.0/env-vars/) and [using Contexts]({{ site.baseurl }}/2.0/contexts/).
+Set the following environment variables: `AWS_ECR_ACCOUNT_URL`, `MY_APP_PREFIX`, `AWS_REGION`. **Note:** the `CIRCLE_SHA1` variable is a built-in env var, and so is always available.

-The following example shows building and pushing an image to ECR and pushing that image as a service update to ECS:
+The following example shows building and pushing an image to AWS ECR and pushing that image as a service update to AWS ECS:

 ```yml
 version: 2.1 # 2.1 config required to use orbs